zeynepceyhun152-code/SepsisWatch-/README.md

 ## About

-Built by **Zeynep** — 15-year-old AI/ML researcher from Turkey, incoming student at Thomas Jefferson School (Missouri).
-Research intern at DAYTAM since 2023.
-USAII Global AI Hackathon 2026: 3rd place (320+ teams).
-TEKNOFEST 2025: 3rd place internationally in AI in Health.
+Built by **Zeynep Ceyhun** — 16-year-old AI/ML researcher, student @ Thomas Jefferson School.

 I've been afraid of hospitals since I was a kid.
 That's why I build AI for healthcare.